cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our local coffee shop!
-We serve the best coffee in town along with a variety of pastries.
+Welcome to our Local Coffee Shop!
+We serve the best coffee in town, with a variety of delicious options.

-## Menu
+## Our Menu
 - Espresso
 - Latte
 - Cappuccino